Counselling 101: Essentials for New Professionals

 counselling session

 In wrapping things up, let's take a moment to rethink the highlights of our discussion.
-Understanding the field of counselling is an imperative for anyone seriously considering this career path.
-Knowing the basics will not only equip you with the foundational knowledge necessary, but will also help to shape your skills and techniques that are vital in this profession.
+Understanding the field of counselling is imperative for anyone seriously considering this career path.
+Knowing the basics will not only equip you with the foundational knowledge necessary but will also help to shape your skills and techniques that are vital in this profession.

 In essence, counseling can be viewed as a journey of exploration and discovery, where both the counselor and client engage in a shared task of unlocking potential and overcoming hurdles.
 As a prospective professional, being open to learning is the cornerstone of becoming a successful and effective counsellor.
 Equipping oneself with a robust understanding of the theoretical concepts, strategies, and methods followed in this profession will lay the ground for a rewarding career ahead.